 Timeframes will vary per adoption.
 In general it can take between 18-36 months from starting your adoption journey to when you complete your adoption.
 If the family has hosted the child(ren) they are adopting, the adoption process may be a bit shorter.

-Costs for adopting in Colombia will vary from $40,000 to $60,000.
-These are not the total fees charged by IAN, the totals include fees paid to IAN as well as others who provide a service such as the home study, education, immigration fees, dossier costs, travel costs for 4-6 weeks, attorney fees, post adoption services, adoption agency fees and much more.
+Costs for adopting in Colombia will vary based on the agency, adoptive family preferences, location and other factors.
+Estimated totals include fees paid to the adoption agency as well as others who provide a service such as the home study, education, immigration fees, dossier costs, travel costs for 4-6 weeks, attorney fees, post adoption services, and much more.

 Instituto Colombiano de Bienestar Familiar (https://www.icbf.gov.co/)

-Colombia has many sibling groups in need of families, including as many as three, four or more sibling groups.
-The administrative costs for each additional sibling's unique paperwork and procedures are nominal compared to many countries.
+Whether or not you are able to adopt siblings is dependent on your home study approval.
+Certainly Colombia has many sibling groups in need of families, including as many as three, four or more sibling groups.
 Many sibling groups of two and more children are in need of a family and the process can be much faster if you are open to siblings, especially larger siblings of three or more.
 It is not allowed to adopt unrelated children at the same time.

 More than 99.5% of Colombians speak Spanish and the children will generally speak Spanish.
 In addition to Spanish, there are several other languages spoken in Colombia.
 Sixty-five of these languages are Amerindian in nature.
 Some children may speak their indigenous language plus Spanish.
 It is not common for children to speak English although most have English classes at school.
 ICBF expects the prospective adoptive parent(s) learn Spanish in preparation for adopting and parenting a Spanish-speaking child.